-Jackson Heights, Queens Personal Injury Lawyer
+Jackson Heights, NY Personal Injury Lawyer

 If someone has ever caused you bodily harm, you have experienced a personal injury.
 Depending on your situation, you can sue the person responsible for your injury and make them pay for your related expenses.